I Wish You All the Best: Production

 I Wish You All The Best is Tommy Dorfman's directorial debut.

 In 2021, Tommy Dorfman revealed on Time that she would be writing, directing, and producing a film adaptation of I Wish You All the Best.
-On August 30, 2022, Dorfman announced that she was looking for an actor to portray the film’s protagonist, Ben DeBacker.
+On August 30, 2022, Dorfman announced that she was looking for an actor to portray the film's protagonist, Ben DeBacker.
 On October 14, Alexandra Daddario was set to star as Hannah.
 On November 4, Corey Fogelmanis was set to star in the film, along with Amy Landecker, Judson Mills, Lexi Underwood, and Lisa Yamada.

 Music

-On January 10, 2024, Brad Oberhofer was announced to compose the score for the film.
+On January 10, 2024, Brad Oberhofer was reported to be composing the score for the film.

 Release

 I Wish You All the Best had its world premiere at the South by Southwest on March 8, 2024.
 The film was released in the United States on November 7, 2025, by Lionsgate.
+The film was available for streaming on Starz on March 7, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 7 critics, indicating "generally favorable" reviews.